UnquietCode/JState/README.md

 ```

 # Documentation
-You can view the [Javadocs](http://www.javadoc.io/doc/com.unquietcode.tools.jstate/jstate/3.1) or the unit tests for more information about how to use the library.
+You can view the provided [Javadocs](http://www.javadoc.io/doc/com.unquietcode.tools.jstate/jstate/3.1) or the [unit tests](src/test/java/unquietcode/tools/esm) for more information about how to use the library.

 # Usage
 A typical use case might be a state machine for controlling a process, which can move between the